 In 2000 LENSWare2 was developed.
 Paddles at the end of electrode wires both received EEG readings, and returned a variant as feedback to the client's scalp.

 The Chrysalis makes use of fundamental physiological underpinnings Dr. Ochs learned during his years in the world of biofeedback (long before "neurofeedback" was conceived of).
-Combining modern technology with his unique paradigm, enables the benefits of physiological gains (physical learning) that come from biofeedback, to also benefit the brain.
+Combining modern technology with his unique paradigm, enables the benefits of physiological gains (physical learning) that come from temperature based biofeedback, to also benefit the brain.
 Chrysalis effects have been experienced throughout the body of which the brain is a part.